ericlaw1979/ericlaw1979/README.md

 Hi, I’m Eric Lawrence ([@ericlaw](https://twitter.com/ericlaw/)).
 Pronouns: he/him

 I’ve been working on the web in one way or another for two decades now, including over a decade at Microsoft.
 I created Fiddler and a variety of other tools.
 I spent two years helping bring HTTPS everywhere on the web as a member of the Chrome Security team.
-In 2018, I returned to Microsoft to again work on networking for the Microsoft Edge team.
+In 2018, I returned to Microsoft to again work on networking for the Microsoft Edge team, and in 2022 I joined the Microsoft Web Defense team working on SmartScreen and similar protections.

 I blog at [textslashplain](https://textslashplain.com), and previously blogged in other places, including 237 posts on [IEInternals](https://blogs.msdn.microsoft.com/ieinternals) and a smaller number on [Telerik&#8217;s Fiddler blog](https://www.telerik.com/blogs/author/eric-lawrence).